 Three essential components, which are a standard mobile device project, are backend/server technology, API(s), and front-end mobile applications.

-This section covers the database and server-side objects needed by the functionality that support your mobile application.
+This section covers the database and server-side objects needed by the functionality that supports your mobile application.
 Monitoring may be required to enable the required mobility option if you use an existing back-end platform.

 An application programming interface (API) is a method of communication between the application and the back-end server/database.